 - Remember to cover coughs and sneezes with a tissue or use the inside of your elbow.
 Used tissues should be thrown in the trash and hands washed immediately with soap and water for at least 20 seconds.

 - Clean and disinfect frequently touched surfaces.

 The Florida Department of Health defines a face covering as a material that covers the nose and mouth.
 The CDC recommends that face coverings should be worn by employees and children (particularly older children) as feasible and are most essential in times when physical distancing is difficult.
-We do understand that face coverings may be challenging for children (especially younger children) to wear in all-day settings such as a summer care program.
+We do understand that face coverings may be challenging for children (especially younger children) to wear in all-day settings such as an afterschool care program.
 We will ensure that all employees are knowledgeable on the proper use, removal, and washing of cloth face coverings and ask that you help educate your child on the proper use, removal, and washing of cloth face coverings.
-Each child enrolled in the summer care program will receive one cloth facial neck gaiter style cloth face covering.

 Note: Cloth face coverings should not be placed on babies or children younger than 2 years old, anyone who has trouble breathing or is unconscious, or anyone who is incapacitated or otherwise unable to remove the cover without help.